dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“For books are more than books, they are the life - Amy Lowell
+“Books are like flypaper, memories cling to the printed pages better than anything else.” - Cornelia Funke
 </i>
 </blockquote>